Chapter 5 : The Spy

 Delphia stepped out of the fireplace and into a circular room where portraits of wizards and witches covered every inch of the walls.
 Behind a large desk sat Professor Albus Dumbledore, he looked up as she entered his office.

-“I wasn't expecting you back so soon Ms. Fay.” he said, his voice calm and quiet.
+“I wasn't expecting you back so soon Ms. Fairchild.” he said, his voice calm and quiet.

 “Bloody Unspeakables won't tell me what the hell is going on!” he growled and ran a hand through his messy dark hair.
 He looked to his daughter and sighed, “You'll have to excuse me Delphia, I need to talk to Albus alone.
 We can continue this conversation during Christmas break.”